CodeMan99/wotblitz.js/README.md

 [License](LICENSE.md)
 ---------------------

-Internet Software Consortium (ISC).
-May change to a Free Software license in the near future.
+This project uses the Internet Software Consortium (ISC) license unless otherwise stated at the top of a file.